utkucanyilmaz/f1-racing-extension/README.md

 # F1 Upcoming Race Extension

 The F1 Upcoming Race Extension is a Chrome extension designed to provide F1 followers with up-to-date race weekend dates and times.
 It allows users to view the schedule in their local time zone.
-Whether you're a casual fan or a die-hard F1 enthusiast, the F1 Upcoming Race Extension is a useful tool to stay informed about the F1 weekend schedule.
+Whether you're a casual fan or a F1 enthusiast, the F1 Upcoming Race Extension is a useful tool to stay informed about the F1 weekend schedule.

 ## Usage